xuankimtran/docs-1/pages/katalon-studio/docs/intro-RE.md

 First, you need to download the RE package from the [Katalon website](https://katalon.com/download), unzip the package and move to the preferred directory to execute automation tests.

+>Notes: If you currently use macOS Catalina, you have to enable Katalon Studio Engine application in System Preferences/ Security & Privacy/ General.

 Next, you need a valid RE license to use this add-on.
 RE license is a node-locked license.
 The number of licenses to acquire should be based on the number of processes and the maximum parallel sessions that you plan to execute.

 * A license is linked to a single machine ID and for one execution session.